Stuffed Kabocha Squash with Sprouted Bread Stuffing

 Alternative serving presentation:

-To present a whole stuffed kabocha at table, bake using either method up to the filling stage.
+To present a whole stuffed kabocha squash at table, bake using either method up to the filling stage.
 Flip both halves, but fill only the bottom half of the squash, over-stuffing so the stuffing is heaped as high as gravity will reasonably allow.
 Return to oven for remaining baking time.
-Before bringing to the dinner table, gently place the unstuffed top half of the squash over the mound of stuffing on the bottom half, and present as a whole stuffed kabocha.
+Before you bring this dish to the dinner table, gently place the unstuffed top half of the squash over the mound of stuffing on the bottom half, and present as a whole stuffed kabocha.
 To serve, remove the top half to a second serving dish, divide the stuffing between the halves, and cut into wedges, as above.

-* Like pumpkin seeds, kabocha seeds can be roasted and eaten.
+- *Like pumpkin seeds, kabocha seeds can be roasted and eaten.
 To roast yours, separate seeds from kabocha guts, and rinse.
 Toss lightly with olive oil and spread on a baking sheet covered in parchment.
 Season with salt, herbs, spices, or other seasonings to taste (we’re fond of salt and a little granulated garlic!).
-Roast in a 325 °F oven for 15 – 20 minutes, flipping halfway through the cook time.
+Roast in a 325℉ oven for 15 – 20 minutes, flipping halfway through the cook time.
 Seeds are ready when lightly golden brown.